Model-oriented Graph Distances via Partially Ordered Sets: Model-oriented distance via partially ordered sets

-The posets of all graph types (UGs, DAGs, CPDAGs, and MPDAGs) we consider in this paper have the empty graph as the least element.
-Further, except for DAGs, all of them also have a greatest element.
-See \cref{tab:summary} for a summary.
+The posets of all graph types (UGs, DAGs, ADMGs, CPDAGs and MPDAG) we consider in this paper have the empty graph as the least element.
+Further, except for DAGs and ADMGs, all of them also have a greatest element; see \cref{tab:summary}.
+The down-up and up-down paths lead to the definition of down-up and up-down distances.